PatrickMurray/murray.systems/src/content/blog/account_security_design_considerations.md

 Over the last decade, the threat of both cyber attacks and their repercussions to organizations has grown tremendously.

-It is no longer acceptable for organizations to disregard information security best-practices and gaps in their security posture.
+It is no longer acceptable for any organization to disregard information security best-practices and gaps in their security posture.

 Several jurisdictions have enacted legislation mandating that organizations maintain adequate information security programs, policies, and safeguards to